-1. If no face is selected when the button is clicked, it will activate a mouse mode.
+- 1. If no face is selected when the button is clicked, it will activate a mouse mode.
 In this mouse mode, clicking on a face will invert its orientation.
-This mode is automatically locked to allow inverting several faces in a row.

-2. If one or multiple faces are selected, clicking the button will flip all of the selected faces immediately.
+The mode remains activated to allow inverting several faces in a row. - 2.
+If one or multiple faces are selected, clicking the button will flip all of the selected faces immediately.
 The number of selected faces is displayed as a small number symbol on the ribbon button.